C360Studio/semdocs/docs/advanced/06-hybrid-queries.md

 # Hybrid Query Patterns

-## Combining PathRAG and GraphRAG for maximum context and relevance**
+Combining PathRAG and GraphRAG for maximum context and relevance

+---

+## Overview

 Hybrid queries leverage both graph structure (PathRAG) and semantic clustering (GraphRAG) to provide comprehensive, relevant results.
 This guide shows practical patterns for combining these strategies.